 Chris holds a Master of Business Administration and a Bachelor of Applied Science from the University of Technology, Sydney, Australia.

-Chris will be located in Singapore.
+Chris is based in Singapore.

 COMPANY GROUP CHAIRMAN, PHARMACEUTICALS, ASIA PACIFIC